Pop quiz! Which one of these do home sellers find most stressful?

 They’re going to notice things that you won’t.

-Just like with everything else we’ve discussed, when you’re getting your house ready to sell, the goal is to do things that will eliminate any doubt from prospective buyers’ minds.
+Just like with everything else we’ve discussed, when you’re getting your house ready, the goal is to do things that will eliminate any doubt from prospective buyers’ minds.

 And a house that has been deep cleaned can do that.